Quezon National High School: Academics

-Special Program in Science Technology and Engineering (STE)
+Special program in science, technology and engineering (STE)

 Quezon National High School is one of only 110 specialized STEM schools in the entire country offering DepEd's Special Program in Science, Technology, and Engineering for students in grades 7 to 10.
 Only three types of high schools in the Philippines (STEM high schools, high schools in the Regional Science High School Union and the Philippine Science High School System) currently offer this special curriculum that places more importance in mathematics and the sciences, as well as research.
 Because of this highly selective environment for students, transfer students are only permitted to enroll to the STE program provided the student is coming from another STEM high school, from an RSHS or from the PSHS System.

-Science, Technology, Engineering and Mathematics Program (STEM) Curriculum
+Science, technology, engineering and mathematics (STEM) curriculum

 Since its implementation, this rigorous curriculum has continued to produce quality STEM-education for Quezon National High School students.
 In 2019, Nathaniel Reyes, a student from QNHS and an alumnus of the school's STE program, represented the Philippines at the Intel International Science and Engineering Fair (ISEF) in the United States.